fotonn-desktop/fotonn-app/README.md

 Fotonn is a **local-first personal knowledge system** designed to make powerful knowledge management feel effortless.

-Capture your thoughts, organize your notes, connect ideas, and find what you need in seconds — all from one focused desktop app.
+Capture your thoughts, organize your notes, connect ideas, and find what you need in seconds, all from one focused desktop app.

 Instead of spending time configuring your note-taking system, **Fotonn comes ready to use from day one.**